jdpabst/time-tracking-dashboard/README.md

 This is a project that contains a backend and frontend in a single project.
 Nodejs and React.
 Both use typescript.
 Each project may have a separate readme with instructions for cloning & setup & development

 ## General Setup
+- clone this project and rename the clone
-- Clone this project, rename it, and create a new Github repo
+- create a new Github repo
-- connect this project to the new github repo
+- connect the cloned project to the new github repo `git remote set-url origin <new github repo url>`
+- create a `.env` file in the `backend` project, using the `.env.example` file as a guide
-- create a `.env` file in the backend project, using the `.env.example` file as a guide
+- create a `.env` file in the `frontend` project, using the `.env.example` file as a guide

 ## Development
 - To spin up the DB, run `dc up -d` or `docker-compose up -d`